SmBernardTech/smbernard.tech/README.md

 ### My background and skills merge artistic creativity with technical execution, in order to bring innovative and inspired solutions to your team or project.

 * UI/UX Design
 * Web Design & Development
-* White Hat SEO
 * Software Development
 * Android App Development
 * UML & Project Development